dulagudeta/Covid19-Expert-System/README.md

 ## License

 This project is open-source and available for educational use.
-For commercial applications, please contact the developer.

 Made with ❤️ by [dulagudeta](https://github.com/dulagudeta)
 Feel free to tweak this for your needs!